Direct Cremation Cost Comparison: UK Providers, Prices & What's Included

 IndependentPrices verified March 2026Not a funeral director

-If someone has recently died, you don't need to make this decision alone.
-Email us and we'll help you compare options — no phone calls, no pressure.
+If someone has just died — you don't need to make this decision alone.
+Email us and we'll help you compare options within 1 working day.
+No phone calls, no pressure.

 How It Works